-Lose Hill and Win Hill are two of those iconic hills in the Peak District.
-There are plenty of options to hike them individually but this circular walk ticks of both hills in one beautiful route.
+Lose Hill and Win Hill are two of those iconic (and epic) hills in the Peak District.
+There are plenty of routes to hike them individually but this circular walk ticks of both hills in one beautiful route.

 Be prepared to give your legs a workout as this Lose Hill and Win Hill walk has plenty of ups and downs.
 Well, two really, from Edale to Lose Hill then down to the Hope Valley and back up again to Win Hill summit.
 This does mean you’re treated to two beautiful and different views from the top of each hill.

 The route begins from Edale village but heads in the opposite direction from the popular Kinder Scout routes.
-Then it is up to Hollins Cross, before enjoying the Great Ridge via Back Tor with views behind to Mam Tor until you reach the stone marker of Lose Hill.
+Then it’s up to Hollins Cross, before enjoying the Great Ridge via Back Tor with views behind to Mam Tor until you reach the stone marker of Lose Hill.

 Next, it’s downhill to the valley before a tough slog up to Win Hill summit.
 And from here you head down past Hope Cross, via Jaggers Clough and all the way back to Edale.